Employment. Labour. Human Rights. Residential Tenancies.

 Shibil Siddiqi, LL.M

-Shibil's contributions extend internationally, having worked in the justice sector abroad to help establish a legal aid clinic in Kabul, Afghanistan, in partnership with the International Development Law Organization.
-He has also been a Fellow at the Gordon Foundation and the Centre for the Critical Study of Power and Politics at Trent University.
+Before founding Progressive Barristers, Shibil practiced at a Toronto legal clinic serving marginalized communities and later worked exclusively in human rights law at an independent government agency.
+Internationally, he helped establish a legal aid clinic in Kabul, Afghanistan, in partnership with the International Development Law Organization.
+He has also been a Fellow at the Gordon Foundation and at the Centre for the Critical Study of Power and Politics at Trent University.

 Sana Hayat, B.A.